jegumago/Projects/README.md

 # Projects

-My projects repo on Github contains coding projects, scripts, and apps I've created.
-It's a resource for learning and exploring new tech and a great place to get started with coding.
+My projects repository on Github is a collection of coding projects, scripts, and applications that I have created.
+It includes projects that range from small scripts to complete web applications.
+It is a place for me to store and share my work, as well as a resource for learning and exploring new technologies.
+My projects repository is a great place to get started with coding and to find inspiration for new projects.